Health benefits of sport

 Nutrition recommendations for preventing and recovering from bone breaks, stress reactions, or stress fractures.

 Bone is living tissue, and good bone health requires good nutrition.
 One way to avoid stress fractures/ reactions is to get adequate calories from protein, carbs, and fat.
-Calorie needs for dancers can vary depending on your size, age, gender, and activity level.
+Calorie needs for athletes can vary depending on your size, age, gender, and activity level.
 (See Dancernutrition.com for information on estimating calorie needs).
 Going for long periods of time without eating or extreme dieting will compromise bone mineral density and jeopardize your bone strength.
-Cutting your calories too heavily will not help you become a stronger dancer.
+Cutting your calories too heavily will not help you become a stronger athlete.

 Hormones also play a big role in bone health.
 Decreased or absent menstruation in females is a warning sign.
 Please see a health care professional if dietary intake or menstruation is a problem.